Skip to content

 • If metadata doesn't depend on runtime information, it should be defined using the static metadata object rather than generateMetadata.

-• When rendering a route, Next.js will automatically deduplicate fetch requests for the same data across generateMetadata, generateStaticParams, Layouts, Pages, and Server Components.
+• fetch requests are automatically memoized for the same data across generateMetadata, generateStaticParams, Layouts, Pages, and Server Components.
 React cache can be used if fetch is unavailable.

 • searchParams are only available in page.js segments.